Toyota C-HR engines, drive & performance

 The Toyota C-HR's engines are mostly quite smooth and pleasant to use, despite its irritating (and compulsory) CVT automatic gearbox.
 It’s a quiet and enjoyable car both around town and on the motorway.

 However, getting up to speed isn't fun.
 Even under moderate acceleration – joining a motorway or overtaking on a dual-carriageway, for instance – the CVT makes the C-HR noisier and less refined than it should be.
 Both the 1.8 and 2.0-litre engines are affected, the latter less so thanks to its extra power.
-Additional soundproofing introduced by the late 2019 facelift also helps.
+Additional soundproofing introduced by a late 2019 facelift also helps.

 Toyota C-HR 0-62mph and acceleration